JMMC-OpenDev/jmmc-python-snippets/README.md

 - getStar service

 Next features could be pushed online on request:
-- plots for Olbin publications metrics
+- plots for OLBIN publications metrics
 - get fit estimation of disk's diameter for a given OIFits wrapping LITpro remote service